Reflections in a Golden Eye (film)

-Reflections in a Golden Eye is a 1967 American drama film directed by John Huston and based on the 1941 novel of the same name by Carson McCullers.
-It deals with elements of repressed sexuality, both homosexual and heterosexual, as well as voyeurism and murder.
-The film stars Elizabeth Taylor and Marlon Brando.
+Reflections in a Golden Eye is a 1967 American psychological drama film, directed by John Huston and based on the 1941 novel of the same name by Carson McCullers.
+The film stars Elizabeth Taylor and Marlon Brando as unhappily married couple Leonora and Weldon Pendleton on a US Army base in Georgia during the 1940s.
+Brian Keith, Julie Harris, Robert Forster, and Zorro David were featured in major supporting roles.
+The film deals with elements of repressed sexuality—both homosexual and heterosexual—as well as mental illness, voyeurism, and murder.